 Pipelines

 Pipelines are essentially data post-processors.
-Whenever our spider generates some results they are being piped through registered pipelines and the final output is sent to our feed (be it a log or a feed export).
+Whenever our spider generates some results, they are piped through registered pipelines, and the final output is sent to our feed (be it a log or a feed export).

-Let's add an example pipeline to our Producthunt spider which will drop low score products:
+Let's add an example pipeline to our Product spider, which will drop low price products:

 # pipelines.py